Cystic fibrosis: Procedures

 Several mechanical techniques are used to dislodge sputum and encourage its expectoration.
 One technique good for short-term airway clearance is chest physiotherapy where a respiratory therapist percusses an individual's chest by hand several times a day, to loosen up secretions.
 This "percussive effect" can be administered also through specific devices that use chest wall oscillation or intrapulmonary percussive ventilator.
 Other methods such as biphasic cuirass ventilation, and associated clearance mode available in such devices, integrate a cough assistance phase, as well as a vibration phase for dislodging secretions.
 These are portable and adapted for home use.

-Another technique is positive expiratory pressure physiotherapy that consists of providing a back pressure to the airways during expiration.
-This effect is provided by devices that consists of a mask or a mouthpiece in which a resistance is applied only on the expiration phase.
-Operating principles of this technique seems to be the increase of gas pressure behind mucus through collateral ventilation along with a temporary increase in functional residual capacity preventing the early collapse of small airways during exhalation.
+Another technique is positive expiratory pressure physiotherapy which consists of providing back pressure to the airways during expiration.
+This effect is provided by devices that consist of a mask or a mouthpiece in which resistance is applied only during the expiration phase.
+Operating principles of this technique seem to be the increase of gas pressure behind mucus through collateral ventilation along with a temporary increase in functional residual capacity preventing the early collapse of small airways during exhalation.

 As lung disease worsens, mechanical breathing support may become necessary.
 Individuals with CF may need to wear special masks at night to help push air into their lungs.
 These machines, known as bilevel positive airway pressure (BiPAP) ventilators, help prevent low blood oxygen levels during sleep.
 Non-invasive ventilators may be used during physical therapy to improve sputum clearance.
 It is not known if this type of therapy has an impact on pulmonary exacerbations or disease progression.
-It is not known what role non-invasive ventilation therapy has for improving exercise capacity in people with cystic fibrosis.
-However, the authors noted that "non‐invasive ventilation may be a useful adjunct to other airway clearance techniques, particularly in people with cystic fibrosis who have difficulty expectorating sputum."
+It is unknown what role non-invasive ventilation therapy has in improving exercise capacity in people with cystic fibrosis.
+However, the authors noted that "non-invasive ventilation may be a useful adjunct to other airway clearance techniques, particularly in people with cystic fibrosis who have difficulty expectorating sputum".
 During severe illness, a tube may be placed in the throat (a procedure known as a tracheostomy) to enable breathing supported by a ventilator.

 For children, preliminary studies show massage therapy may help people and their families' quality of life.

 Some lung infections require surgical removal of the infected part of the lung.
 If this is necessary many times, lung function is severely reduced.
 The most effective treatment options for people with CF who have spontaneous or recurrent pneumothoraces is not clear.